 - Login type: “INDEX”, “ADMIN” or “ELM” can be used, the recommended type is “INDEX”

 - Authentication: choose the applicable authentication from the dropdown list; the recommended is “UserName”

 - User, Password: specify the applicable user and credentials to be applied for the connection with the storage

 - DDC: the DDC name where the files will be packed

-From the given storage’s context menu, on the Storages page, you can modify (Edit/Delete/Set default) the storage settings by clicking on ellipsis (…).
-The configurations set in the Storage repository window can be viewed in the grid.
+From the given storage’s context menu, via left click on ellipsis (…) you can modify (Edit/Delete/Set default) the storage settings.
+The configurations adjusted in the Storage repository window can be viewed in the grid.